-Instead of face-to-face meetings, many law firms are utilizing some sort of video conferencing capability.
+Instead of face-to-face meetings, many law firms are currently utilizing some sort of video conferencing capability.
 There are a lot of choices out there to connect with people visually.
-As a result of the coronavirus situation, many companies are allowing temporary free usage.
+As a result of the pandemic, many companies are allowing temporary free usage.
 As an example, Microsoft is offering free usage of Teams for up to six months.
-Office 365 subscribers already have Teams included, but we're sure not all your clients are using Office 365.
+Microsoft 365 subscribers already have Teams included, but we're sure not all your clients are using Microsoft 365.

 Zoom is a very popular video conferencing solution.
 There is a free version that can host up to 100 participants.
-The company has lifted the 40-minute time restriction for the free version.
 The Pro version is an affordable \$15/month.
 Of course, many larger firms already have enterprise accounts for services such as GoToMeeting or Webex, to name a couple.
+Zoom has improved its encryption scheme and now utilizes AES 256-bit GCM encryption just like its competitors.
+End-to-end encryption will be available for all users (including free users) after the initial beta period, which starts in July of 2020.

 To state the obvious, you will need some sort of camera to participate in a video conference call.
 Most modern-day laptops are equipped with a webcam for video calls.
 You could even use your iPad or smartphone with some of the video conferencing apps.
+If your computer is not equipped with a webcam, consider investigating the various models from Logitech.
+The biggest challenge will be finding someone with webcams in stock since they are in extremely short supply because of COVID-19.

 Another consideration is sound.
-The built-in microphones for laptops or phones don't sound particularly good if you are on the receiving end.
+The built-in microphones for laptops or phones may not sound particularly good if you are on the receiving end.
 Consider using a headset (with microphone) or earbuds.
 You'll be able to hear better, and so will all the other participants.